 One-to-one mentoring can be invaluable to your professional development, both as a mentor or a mentee.
 The following IoF Groups run Mentoring or Buddy schemes:

 The Giving to Heritage project also runs 1:1 Support Sessions

 Did you know you can volunteer at our flagship event, the UK's largest event for fundraising professionals, Fundraising Convention?
-Applications for Fundraising Convention will open in January 2018, so please check back then!
+Applications for Fundraising Convention are open until Friday 13th April!

 Photo: Fundraising Convention volunteers at the Barbican, July 2016